Food safety

 storage gluten free pasta separately to avoid cross contact

-• Supply.
-If your food establishment relies on personally buying raw material from a store, chances are you always go back with multiple bags.
+1. Supply: If your food establishment relies on personally buying raw materials from a store, chances are you always go back with multiple bags.
 When carrying any raw food ingredient, it's important to always separate any allergenic item from allergen-safe food.
-Putting seafood with vegetables in a single bag not only increases the risk of cross contamination but cross contact as well.
+Putting seafood with vegetables in a single bag not only increases the risk of cross-contamination but cross-contact as well.

-• Preparation.
-When preparing foods, the most ideal condition is to have a separate preparation area for allergen foods.
+2. Preparation: When preparing foods, the most ideal condition is to have a separate preparation area for allergen foods.
 Despite this, not everyone can dedicate a room solely to these products, nor a separate area for cooking allergen-free food.
-Food allergens can easily transfer through using the same cooking utensils such as knives, chopping boards, ladles, spoons, and forks for handling and preparing allergenic foods.
+Food allergens can easily be transferred through using the same cooking utensils such as knives, chopping boards, ladles, spoons, and forks for handling and preparing allergenic foods.
 Similarly, human hands can also spread allergen proteins throughout the kitchen.

-• Storage.
-In the case of dry, gluten-containing foods such as flour, storing gluten-free items and regular flour in the same cabinet can easily cause cross contact.
+4. Storage: In the case of dry, gluten-containing foods such as flour, storing gluten-free items and regular flour in the same cabinet can easily cause cross-contact.
 Since flour is very fine and can travel by being blown, particles of regular flour can get into the gluten-free food.
 In fact, reusing a container that was previously used to store regular pasta that has gluten to store gluten-free pasta will contaminate the latter food product and trigger an allergic reaction in people with celiac disease.

 This occurrence would be fatal for people with celiac disease.
 Another example would be during refrigerated storage.
 Cross contact can occur when allergenic foods are stored in the same compartment or refrigerator without even putting them in air-tight, separate storage containers.